calcuis/seed-recovery/README.md

 # seed-recovery
-Recover lost seed (used wallet with multiple missing words)
+Recover a lost seed (used wallet with multiple missing words)